-Application Discovery: Why it MattersNigel Stokes
+Application Visibility: Why It MattersNigel Stokes

-You might think that discovering what apps you’re running and making a list are straightforward tasks, but it’s a daunting challenge.
+You might think that discovering apps and making a list are straightforward tasks, but it’s a daunting challenge.
 Imagine that you have 50, 100, or more servers or Virtual Machines.
 How do you discover which applications are running on each server?
 Run books are out of date, install scripts are missing, some applications are no longer used but have not been uninstalled, and new apps are added over time.

 According to Matt Fisher, senior vice president at Snow Software, “As IT teams lose sight of the applications in use across the organisation, they lack overarching visibility into the applications that could threaten GDPR compliance.”